fraromeo/ODE_control_with_deepQlearning/README.md

     2. if the agent manages to keep the two populations alive for 400 time steps of the Lotka-Volterra system of equation, he obtains a reward of +500
     3. for the other steps, the reward is equal to -1

-The algorithm consists in a training phase of 2000 episodes and a test phase of 200 episode, where an episode coincides with an entire simulation of Lokta-Volterra, until extinction of one of the two population or until the goal is reached.
+The algorithm consists in a training phase of 2000 episodes and a test phase of 200 episode, where an episode coincides with an entire simulation of Lotka-Volterra, until extinction of one of the two population or until the goal is reached.
 The initial state of the system is drawn randomly from a gaussian distribution.
 At every iteration, we select an action using an ε-greedy policy.
 Then, the values of the parameters are changed accordingly and the Lotka-Volterra system of equation is run for two time steps.
 This procedure will result in a new state, according to which the previous state-action pair will receive a reward.

 The details about the neural network and some other techniques used in the algorithm are better explained in ```Report.pdf```